Emic and etic: Definitions

 When these two approaches are combined, the "richest" view of a culture or society can be understood.
 On its own, an emic approach would struggle with applying overarching values to a single culture.
 The etic approach is helpful in enabling researchers to see more than one aspect of one culture, and in applying observations to cultures around the world.

+According to Ron Grimes (Ronald L. Grimes), one can become an observer, then a participant, and then a believer ("stepping in").
+Writing academically requires "stepping out", i.e. forget that one is a believer.

 History

 The terms were coined in 1954 by linguist Kenneth Pike, who argued that the tools developed for describing linguistic behaviors could be adapted to the description of any human social behavior.
 As Pike noted, social scientists have long debated whether their knowledge is objective or subjective.
 Pike's innovation was to turn away from an epistemological debate and turn instead to a methodological solution.
 Emic and etic are derived from the linguistic terms phonemic and phonetic, respectively, where a phone is a distinct speech sound or gesture (such distinction being referred to as phonetic), regardless of whether the exact sound is critical to the meanings of words, whereas a phoneme is a speech sound in a given language that, if swapped with another phoneme, could change one word to another.
-The possibility of a truly objective description was discounted by Pike himself in his original work; he proposed the emic–etic dichotomy in anthropology as a way around philosophic issues about the very nature of objectivity.
+The possibility of a truly objective description was discounted by Pike himself in his original work; he proposed the emic–etic dichotomy in anthropology as a way around philosophical issues about the very nature of objectivity.

 The terms were also championed by anthropologists Ward Goodenough and Marvin Harris with slightly different connotations from those used by Pike.
 Goodenough was primarily interested in understanding the culturally specific meaning of specific beliefs and practices; Harris was primarily interested in explaining human behavior.

 Pike, Harris, and others have argued that cultural "insiders" and "outsiders" are equally capable of producing emic and etic accounts of their culture.
 Some researchers use "etic" to refer to outsider accounts, and "emic" to refer to insider accounts.